St Oswald's Church, Askrigg

 St Oswald's Church is a Grade I listed parish church in the Church of England in Askrigg, North Yorkshire.

 History

 The church dates largely from the 15th century, but there is some earlier work.
-It is of stone construction in the Perpendicular style, consisting of 5 bay chancel and nave, aisles, south porch and an embattled western tower with pinnacles containing a clock and six bells.
+It is of stone construction in the Perpendicular style, consisting of a five-bay chancel and nave, aisles, south porch and an embattled western tower with pinnacles containing a clock and six bells.

 By the mid nineteenth century, the foundations of the nave piers had given way, so the church was restored between 1852 and 1854 at a cost of £1,500.
 The body and north aisle of the church were rebuilt.
 The roof of the nave which dated from the 15th century was repaired.
 A western gallery which blocked up the tower was removed, and a staircase giving better access to the tower was inserted.
 It reopened for worship by Charles Longley, Bishop of Ripon, on 31 October 1854.